repalash/threepipe/README.md

 * `plugin.toJSON()` and `plugin.fromJSON()` or `ThreeSerialization` can be used to serialize and deserialize plugins. `viewer.exportPluginConfig` and `viewer.importPluginConfig` also exist for this.
 * @serialize('label') decorator can be used to mark any public/private variable as serializable. label (optional) corresponds to the key in JSON.
 * @serialize supports instances of ITexture, IMaterial, all primitive types, simple JS objects, three.js math classes(Vector2, Vector3, Matrix3...), and some more.
 * uiDecorators can be used to mark properties and functions that will be shown in the Ui.
-The Ui shows up automatically when TweakpaneUiPlugin is added to the viewer.
+The Ui shows up automatically when TweakpaneUiPlugin/BlueprintJsUiPlugin is added to the viewer.
 Plugins have special features in the UI for download preset and saving state.

 Check various plugins in the source code for more examples.